Impact

 Inter-observer variability study

-The WHO and the WFN are supporting a global inter-observer variability study of the COVID-CNS n-Case Record Form, that the COVID-CNS team use to record all in-patient data, as part of their inter-observer variability study being conducted across 14 countries worldwide, in high, middle and low income settings.
+The WHO and the WFN have supported a global inter-observer variability study of the COVID-CNS n-Case Record Form, that the COVID-CNS team use to record all in-patient data.
+The inter-observer variability study has been conducted across 45 countries worldwide, in high, middle and low income settings.
+See the publication in the Journal of Neurological Sciences: Global uncertainty in the diagnosis of neurological complications of SARS-CoV-2 infection by both neurologists and non-neurologists: An international inter-observer variability study.

 WHO expert workshop on encephalitis

-Dr Ava Easton, CEO of the Encephalitis Society and Chair of the COVID-CNS PPI panel, and Dr Michael are working with the WHO to support expert workshops to develop global policy, looking at implementation and setting a research agenda on encephalitis, with greater emphasis on lower and middle income countries (LMICs).
+Dr Ava Easton, CEO of Encephalitis International and Chair of the COVID-CNS PPI panel, and Professor Michael are working with the WHO to support expert workshops to develop global policy, looking at implementation and setting a research agenda on encephalitis, with greater emphasis on lower and middle income countries (LMICs).
 This workshop addresses policymakers, service providers, academics, researchers and civil society representatives.
 For more information, see media and news.

 Panels